bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/link.md

 ## Link opacity

-Change the alpha opacity of the link `rgba()` color value with utilities.
+Change the alpha opacity of the link `rgba()` color value.
 Please be aware that changes to a color’s opacity can lead to links with [insufficient contrast](https://getbootstrap.com/docs/5.3/getting-started/accessibility/#color-contrast).

 <HighlightCard>
   <p v-for="opacity in [10, 25, 50, 75, 100]" :key="opacity">